lab-v2/pyreason/README.md

 # PyReason
 <img src="media/pyreason_logo.jpg"/>

-An explainable inference software supporting annotated, real valued, graph based and temporal logic
+An explainable inference software supporting annotated, real valued, graph based and temporal logic.

+Check out [PyReason Hello World](docs/hello-world.md) program if you're new, or want get get a feel for the software.

 ## Table of Contents